vanguardbackup/vanguard/README.md

 9. Run `php artisan reverb:run` to start Laravel Reverb for websockets and real-time log viewing.
 10. Run `php artisan schedule:work` to start the scheduler.

+> [!NOTE]
-**Note:** The `vanguard:generate-key`
+> The `vanguard:generate-key`
-command will generate an SSH key that will be used to authenticate with the remote server.
+command will generate an SSH key that will be used to authenticate with your remote servers.
 The generated keys will be stored in the `storage/app/ssh` directory.
 Make sure to keep the private key safe.

-**Note Two:** Please ensure you have set your SSH key passphrase, as Vanguard does not support SSH keys without a passphrase, and it will likely not work if the passphrase is not set.

-## Tests

-Vanguard has a test suite that can be run using Pest.
-You can run the test suite by running `php artisan test`.
-We always aim to keep the test suite up to date and passing and welcome any contributions to the test suite to ensure a high level of code quality.

-## Code Style

-Vanguard uses Duster by Tighten to ensure a consistent code style across the project.
-You can run the code style fixer by running `./vendor/bin/duster fix` to resolve any issues.
-We do have a GitHub action that will automatically fix any code style issues on a pull request, so you can be sure that the code style is always up to date.
+> [!IMPORTANT]
+> Make sure you have set your SSH passphrase in your `.env` file.
+Keep it safe!

 ## Commands